DAF201/2022_fall_school_garbage/CS_2305_note.md

 > ### only focus when the premises is true, if the conclusion is true.
 When the premises is false, no conclusion can be make

+# Arguement forms
+---
+p1:(p) if you work hard, (q) you will get a good raise

+p2:(-q) you did not get a good raise

+conclusion: (-q) you did not work hard

+---

+p1:(p) john eats peanuts, (q) he falls sick (p -> q)

+p2:(-p) john did not eat peanuts (-p)

+conclusion: john did not fall sick (-q)

+---

+both are ((p -> q) ∧ -p) -> -q even they have different arguements, we says they have the same arguement form

+---

+# establishing validity of arguement forms

+Bruth force approach:

+1. truth table

+Rule of inference based apporach:

+1. first establish the validity of some relatively simple arguement form("rule of inference")

+2. use rules of inference as building blocks to vaildate more complicated vaild forms